aniketbhoy/News-Summarization/README.md

 The communication between the frontend and backend happens via APIs defined in `api.py`.
 These APIs handle news fetching, sentiment analysis, and text-to-speech conversion.

+Model Details

+Summarization Model

+The summarization functionality of the application relies on TF-IDF (Term Frequency-Inverse Document Frequency) combined with KMeans clustering.

+	•	TF-IDF is used to vectorize the text data (news article summaries) by transforming text into numerical vectors based on word frequency and its importance within the entire document set.
+	•	KMeans clustering is used to cluster articles into different topics based on their vectorized summary data.
+It helps in grouping articles that are related to similar topics.

+Sentiment Analysis Model

+The sentiment analysis is performed using the TextBlob library, which is a simple library for processing textual data.
+The sentiment polarity score is used to determine the overall sentiment of the article's summary.

+Sentiment Classification

+Positive: If the sentiment score is greater than 0.
+Negative: If the sentiment score is less than 0.
+Neutral: If the sentiment score equals 0.

+Text-to-Speech (TTS) Model

+The Google Text-to-Speech (gTTS) library is used to convert the news summaries into audio.
+This library provides an easy way to convert text to speech and supports multiple languages, including Hindi.

+gTTS generates the audio file from the text and saves it as an MP3 file that can be played in the browser via Streamlit.

 File Structure
 	•	`app.py`: Main application script
 	•	`api.py`: API definitions for backend communication